 5. Exit load

-Exit load refers to the fee charged by a fund house from the investor during the time of the withdrawal or redemption of the debt fund units.
-If a debt fund has an expensive exit load, it might be of disadvantage to the redeemer.
+Exit load refers to the fee charged by a fund house from the investor during the withdrawal or redemption of the debt fund units.
+A debt fund with an expensive exit load might disadvantage the redeemer.
 Hence, it is advisable to research the fund’s exit load before making an investment decision.

-We hope that investors consider the above factors before putting their hard-earned money in any investment scheme.
-Debt funds can be one of the investment tools to achieve short term goals, but investors should make sure that they invest within their boundaries if they want to increase their chances of earning some returns.
+We hope that investors consider the above factors before putting their hard-earned money into any investment scheme.
+Debt funds can be one of the investment tools to achieve short-term goals, but investors should make sure that they invest within their boundaries to increase their chances of earning some returns.